-Backing up disks and partitions 41
+Backing up disks and partitions .
+42

-Backing up files and folders 42
+Backing up files and folders

+Backing up mobile devices

+Backing up a Facebook account

+Backing up an Instagram account .
+52

-Backup options 43
+Backup options .
+52

-Operations with backups 63
+Operations with backups

 4.1 Backing up disks and partitions

 As opposed to file backups, disk and partition backups contain all the data stored on the disk or partition.
 This backup type is usually used to create an exact copy of a system partition of the whole system disk.
 Such backup allows you to recover your computer when Windows works incorrectly or cannot start.